metabrainz/search-server/README.md

     java -Xmx512M -jar index-2.0-SNAPSHOT-jar-with-dependencies.jar --help

 Usually you will want to build the freedb index at a different time to the other indexes so you can also build it separately.
-If you want to build just the freedb_index, you can specify

-    --indexes freedb
+If you want to build just the freedb_index, you can specify `--indexes freedb`.

 Building the search indexes will take some time -- even on a fast machine it will still take an hour.
 Once indexes are built, ensure that your tomcat instance has the permissions to access your data.